L'Acadie Vineyards Blog

 Wine tours of wineries in Nova Scotia are very popular.
 We are a family run organic vineyard in Gaspereau Valley and our Wolfville winery offers wine tastings, vineyard tours and even encourages visitors to bring their own picnic for food and wine pairings.
 We are the birthplace of traditional method sparkling wine and offer one of the most diverse sparkling wine portfolios of all the Nova Scotia vineyards and the most certified organic wine.
 Visit our wineshop and bring a bottle home to relive your day in the heart of wine country.

-Wine Tasting and Tour Options – Season starts Thursday May 6th
+Wine Tasting and Tour Options – Season starts late May (date to be announced)

 All tastings and tours are by appointment, Visit our website to book your tasting now: /Visit-Us